gravity-platform/doc/hacking.md

   </tr>
 </table>

-You SHOULD look at the [CoreBundle](https://github.com/libgraviton/graviton/tree/develop/src/Graviton/CoreBundle) to see some examples of this in action.
+You MAY look at [CoreBundles code](https://github.com/libgraviton/graviton/tree/develop/src/Graviton/CoreBundle) to see  this in action.

+If you want to manually create a service you MUST implement all the above elements.
+It is RECOMMENDED that you use the aformentioned ``graviton:generate:resource`` for all you service creation needs.

 ### Graviphoton